SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Dirt Mournling.md

         tier3: 7 corruption damage; I < 4 frightened (save ends)
       - name: Effect
         effect: A target frightened this way is frightened of all undead.
-This effect ends early if the mournling is destroyed
+This effect ends early if the mournling is destroyed.
   - type: feature
     feature_type: trait
     name: Arise